 Financial Need is the Cost of Attendance minus the Expected Family Contribution (EFC).
 To estimate your family's contribution and your actual cost, use the Net Price Calculator.

 Hampshire offers several merit-based and matching scholarships.
-Renewable annual merit scholarships up to $20,000.
-All merit-based scholarships are awarded by the admissions committee, with no separate application required.
-Learn more.
+These renewable annual merit scholarships range up to $15,000/year for four years.
+All merit-based scholarships are awarded by the admissions committee with no separate application required.

 Please visit our financial aid page to learn more about the financial aid process, financial aid application due dates, required forms, online links, and how to contact us if you have any questions.